Other Paths to Status

 Special Immigrant Juvenile status (SIJ) is an immigration classification available to certain undocumented immigrants under the age of 21 who have been abused, neglected, or abandoned by one or both parents.

-If you’ve looked through our legal resources and still have questions, please reach out via one of our contact forms at the bottom of this page.
+If you’ve looked through our legal resources and still have questions, please reach out via our contact form.

 The information contained herein is for reference only and may not be up to date.
 It does not constitute legal advice.
 You should always consult an attorney regarding your matter.